Rail transport in China: Macau

 Macau SAR is currently served by Macau Light Rail Transit completed in 2019.
 A "Hengqin Branch Line" is planned for the network, which will connect the network directly to Hengqin, part of Zhuhai in Guangdong.
 The extension line is planned to connect with Guangzhou–Zhuhai intercity railway at the Hengqin station which is part of its first phase extension project that is scheduled to complete in year 2018, and would facilitate seamless cross border rail transit.

 Additionally, the city of Guangzhou, Zhongshan, and Zhuhai have proposed the construction of a new "Guangzhou-Zhongshan-Zhuhai-Macau Intercity Railways" which could further connectivity on the west bank of Pearl River Delta.

 Russian Far East

-In November 2008, the transport ministries of Russia and the China signed an agreement to build one more link between the railway systems of the two countries.
+In November 2008, the transport ministries of Russia and China signed an agreement to build one more link between the railway systems of the two countries.
 One project involves the Tongjiang-Nizhneleninskoye railway bridge across the Heilongjiang (Amur) River, connecting Tongjiang in Heilongjiang with Nizhneleninskoye, a village in Russia's Jewish Autonomous Oblast.
-The project construction began in 2014 and was estimated to be complete in year 2016, however the project had been halted by funding problems and construction delay by Russian side.
-Additional funding have been injected to the project in year 2017 which resolved the funding problem, and the project is currently estimated to be complete in year 2018.
+The project construction began in 2014 and was estimated to be complete in 2016, however the project had been halted due to funding problems and a construction delay on the Russian side.
+Additional funding had been injected to the project in 2017 which resolved the funding problem, with the project then estimated to be complete in year 2018.
+After further delays, the project was finally completed in August 2021.

 Additionally, a high speed rail link between Hunchun and Vladivostok have been proposed and discussed.